 A little mindset tip to help you decide: Don’t necessarily choose what you think you should.
 Allow yourself to be guided.
 My advice is to do some EFT Emotional Freedom Techniques Tapping to clear your mind first or spend some time visualizing your ideal business (imagine already having your ideal business).

-EFT Tapping script to help choose your one priority business goal for 2017
+EFT Tapping script to help choose your one priority business goal

 Continue to tap on the different points and say the statements